Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

 The Best Harbour and Ocean Swimming Pools in Sydney

-The harbour and ocean swimming pools in Sydney are as popular as they’ve ever been.
-For visitors to Sydney that means you need to know where and when to go if you’re keen to get for a dip in historic gems.
+The best harbour and ocean swimming pools in Sydney are as popular as they’ve ever been.
+For visitors to Sydney that means you need to know where and when to go if you’re keen to have a dip in these historic gems.

-During the summer when we lived in Balmain years ago we spent our weekends soaking up the sunshine and swimming at the atmospheric Dawn Fraser Baths, a short amble from our Birchgrove terrace.
+One of the best harbour and ocean swimming pools in Sydney, the Dawn Fraser Baths were where we spent much of each summer weekend during the many years we lived in Balmain in the late 1980s and early 1990s.
+We’d laze away most of each day soaking up the sunshine and swimming at the atmospheric Dawn Fraser Baths, a short amble from our Birchgrove terrace.
 A tidal harbourside pool, at low tide a slender beach forms where parents help toddlers build sandcastles.
 The timber deck is the prime spot for sunbaking, providing fine views of the wooden bathhouse, built in the early 1880s.
-Australia’s oldest public pool, it’s registered by the National Trust, which should indicate the extent of its charm.
-I have fond memories of long afternoons reading and writing here; filmmakers back then, Terence and I would while away hours scribbling down script ideas.
-If you only go to one Sydney pool, make it this one and take postcards.
+Australia’s oldest public pool, it’s registered by the National Trust, which should hint at its old-world charm.
+I have fond memories of many long afternoons reading and writing here.
+Filmmakers back then, Terence and I would while away countless hours scribbling down script ideas.
+If you only go to one Sydney pool, make it this one and take a notebook or postcards because you will be inspired.
 Be warned: the pool closes if water quality is poor, especially after rain, or if there’s a water polo match.
 Though I don’t recall it closing when filled with jelly blubbers — shame we never made that film.

 Adjacent to Elkington Park, Balmain.
 More info on Dawn Fraser Baths site

 If the Dawn Fraser Baths is Sydney’s most charming harbourside swimming pool, Bondi Icebergs, pictured above, is the city’s most breathtaking beachfront pool.
-It’s also the most iconic and deservedly legendary.
+It’s also the most iconic and deservedly legendary, and is easily one of the best harbour and ocean swimming pools in Sydney.
 Not only is it spectacularly located on the sea, surrounded by rocks, at the southern end of Bondi Beach, it also offers stupendous views of Australia’s most famous stretch of sand.
 More importantly, this Sydney institution is a winter swimming club, the name ‘the Icebergs’ given to the hardcore swimmers who do laps here every day during the chilly months, no matter the icy temperature or size of the waves that crash over the edge of the pool.
 Being an official sporting club means it’s the only licensed swimming pool in Australia and there are few finer places in Sydney to sip a beer on a sunny day than the balcony of the bar or the Icebergs restaurant above.

 1 Notts Ave, Bondi Beach.
 More info: icebergs.com.au